Vipul Aggarwal: Health administration

 At the end of 2014 Aggarwal was eligible for a government posting but without a position in the police service.
 In January 2015 he accepted an appointment as director of the National Rural Health Mission (NRHM).
 Around this time he also took police training for 7 weeks in Australia.

 Aggarwal's training in Australia could have made him eligible for promotion in the police force.
 While he was in training and away from his post, the 2015 Indian swine flu outbreak became severe.
 In the context of the pandemic and after relieving from NRHM Aggarwal, was available for another government posting.
 Aggarwal then joined the Gujarat Medical Service Corporation as director.

-Before being appointed as Deputy CEO of the National Health Authority, he served as the Joint Commissioner of Police (Admin) of Ahmedabad city, a position with immense administrative responsibilities, human resource and finance management.
-In February 2020 Aggarwal accepted an appointment as Deputy CEO of the National Health Authority.
-In this role he would oversee the Ayushman Bharat Yojana, which is the publicly funded health care system of India.
-Launched in 2018 September, Ayushman Bharat Yojana the world's largest public-sector health insurance scheme covering 40% of our country's vulnerable population has completed 24 months since inception.
-Ayushman Bharat is among the very few schemes in the country that is completely data-driven.
-It is using data and analytics for all operations—policy design, fraud control, hospital empanelment, operational monitoring, COVID-19, etc.
+Before being appointed as Deputy (CEO) of the National Health Authority (NHA) in February 2020, Aggarwal served as the Joint Commissioner of Police (Administration) in Ahmedabad, Gujarat.
+In that role, he was responsible for administrative functions, including human resources and financial management.
+As Deputy CEO of the National Health Authority, Aggarwal oversaw the implementation and operational management of the Ayushman Bharat Pradhan Mantri Jan Arogya yojana (PM-JAY).
+His responsibilities included policy implementation, hospital empanelment, fraud detection, operational monitoring, and the use of data analytics to support the scheme's administration, including during COVID-19 pandemic.